They say “You’re welcome,” even before you’ve said thank you.

 My heart broke into a million pieces.

 Riads: Traditional homes and palaces in Morocco (and usually located inside a Medina) are called Riads.
-Typically, they have a courtyard in the centre, with windows from surrounding rooms opening out to it.
+Typically, they have a courtyard in the center, with windows from surrounding rooms opening out to it.
 Courtyards are often decorated with a fountain and orange or lemon trees.
-Depending on the family’s wealth, the Riad may also be decorated with zellige (Moroccan mosaic tilework made from individually chiselled geometric tiles set into a plaster base and stucco work).
+Depending on the family’s wealth, the Riad may also be decorated with zellige (Moroccan mosaic tilework made from individually chiseled geometric tiles set into a plaster base and stucco work).

 Book a room in a riad.
 It is a great experience.
 But be sure to get the directions right.
 Call the riad before to have someone guide you on the first day.
 Else, you’re sure to get lost.
 As we did.
 Every single time.